Improbable-AI/monkey-job-runner/README.md

 At this point, if the `setup_core.py` automation scripts succeed, Monkey will also mount the created bucket to the host machine under `ansible/monkeyfs-aws`.
 This provides a filesystem abstraction for the Monkey system to easily write files and retrieve files from the AWS provider.
 Upon starting of `Monkey-Core`, if the filesystem gets demounted, it will automatically reconnect the `s3fs` mount.

-To use the AWS provider, use `monkey init` and choose the AWS provider created in your `job.yml` creation.
+To use the AWS provider on the CLI side (explained later in the doc), use `monkey init` and choose the AWS provider created in your `job.yml` creation.

 #### GCP Provider Setup